Master’s Thesis Guidelines for Music and Technology

 Responsibilities

-Project Overview and Accompaniment
+Project overview and guidance

 - The supervisor is responsible for providing an overarching view and continuous support throughout the development of the master’s thesis.
 This includes monitoring the student’s progress and offering guidance on both academic and practical aspects of the thesis.

-Coaching and Mentoring
+Coaching and mentoring

 - The supervisor acts as a coach and mentor, assisting the student in navigating the challenges of their research, refining their project goals, and developing their skills.
 This involves providing feedback on their work, suggesting relevant resources, and helping them to sharpen their critical thinking and problem-solving abilities.